3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Concentration of Credit Risk

 The Company has no significant off-balance-sheet concentrations of credit risk such as foreign exchange contracts, options contracts or other foreign hedging arrangements.
 The Company maintains most of its cash balance at a financial institution located in California.
 Accounts at this institution are insured by the Federal Deposit Insurance Corporation up to $250,000.
-Uninsured balances aggregated approximately $2,062,000 at October 31, 2015.
+Uninsured balances aggregated approximately $1,302,000 and $1,656,000 at October 31, 2016 and April 30, 2016, respectively.
 The Company has not experienced any losses in such accounts, and management believes it is not exposed to any significant credit risk on cash.

 Foreign Currency Translation

 The Company translates the financial statements of its foreign subsidiary from the local (functional) currencies to U.S. dollars in accordance with FASB ASC 830, Foreign Currency Matters.
-All assets and liabilities of the Companys foreign subsidiaries are translated at year-end exchange rates, while revenue and expenses are translated at average exchange rates prevailing during the year.
-Adjustments for foreign currency translation fluctuations are excluded from net income and are included in other comprehensive loss.
+All assets and liabilities of the Company’s foreign subsidiaries are translated at year-end exchange rates, while revenue and expenses are translated at average exchange rates prevailing during the year.
+Adjustments for foreign currency translation fluctuations are excluded from net loss and are included in other comprehensive income.
 Gains and losses on short-term intercompany foreign currency transactions are recognized as incurred.

 Recent Accounting Pronouncements